 Total Solar Eclipse!

-We are days away from the big event.
-On Monday, August 21, the continental United States will enjoy its first total solar eclipse since February 26, 1979.
-It will also be the first coast-to-coast total solar eclipse in 99 years.
-A number of websites has helpful information about where to go, what you can see, etc. Unfortunately the time is passed for planning as hotels and venues are booked solid but some advance planning can help you to rendezvous with the shadow on Eclipse Day.
+Last year, Monday, August 21, the continental United States enjoyed its first total solar eclipse since February 26, 1979.
+It was also the first coast-to-coast total solar eclipse in 99 years.
+A number of websites carried helpful information about where to go, what you can see, etc. With “The Great American Eclipse” now history, we are looking forward to the next one to cross the Continental United States, almost exactly six years away on April 8, 2024.

-Websites that have more information on the event itself:
+Websites that have more (pre-event) information on the 2017 event itself:

 Images from our October eclipse viewing event are shown below, to include the small setup we used to videotape the eclipse at various times; students enjoying the show, along with Physics Faculty; and for anyone who prefers a direct view through the eyepiece, they were treated to the view that is shown in the last image.
 All images courtesy of Dr. Premkumar Saganti.